molinerisLab/3plex/README.md

 docker run -u `id -u`:`id -g` -it --rm -v $PWD:$PWD imolineris/3plex:v0.1.2-beta -h
 ```

-To ru 3plex on your data just change the test fasta files with the ones you are interested in.
+To run 3plex on your data just change the test fasta files with the ones you are interested in.

-> :warning: If you get a *MissingInputException* make sure your input files are accessible by the user or the group specified in Docker.
+> :warning: If you get a *MissingInputException* error make sure your input files are accessible by the user or the group specified in Docker.

 ---